mjpritchard/test-decap-help/content/docs/getting-started/login.md

 ## X-forwarding for graphical applications (within JASMIN only)

-Some applications involve displaying graphical output from a remote server, typically to display plots or interface with a user interface.
+Some applications involve displaying graphical output from an application or user interface running on a remote server, typically to display or interact with data graphically.
 You can instruct your SSH connection to enable forwarding of X-server capability by adding the `-X` argument to the `ssh` command, as follows: